Effects of climate change on mental health

-The effects of climate change on mental health and well-being can be rather negative, especially for vulnerable populations and those with pre-existing serious mental illness.
+The effects of climate change on mental health and wellbeing are being documented as the consequences of climate change become more tangible and impactful.
+This is especially the case for vulnerable populations and those with pre-existing serious mental illness.
 There are three broad pathways by which these effects can take place: directly, indirectly or via awareness.
-The direct pathway includes stress related conditions being caused by exposure to extreme weather events, such as post-traumatic stress disorder (PTSD).
-Scientific studies have linked mental health outcomes to several climate-related exposures—heat, humidity, rainfall, drought, wildfires and floods.
-The indirect pathway can be via disruption to economic and social activities, such as when an area of farmland is less able to produce food.
+The direct pathway includes stress-related conditions caused by exposure to extreme weather events.
+These include post-traumatic stress disorder (PTSD).
+Scientific studies have linked mental health to several climate-related exposures.
+These include heat, humidity, rainfall, drought, wildfires and floods.
+The indirect pathway can be disruption to economic and social activities.
+An example is when an area of farmland is less able to produce food.
 The third pathway can be of mere awareness of the climate change threat, even by individuals who are not otherwise affected by it.
+This especially manifests in the form of anxiety over the quality of life for future generations.

+An additional aspect to consider is the detrimental impact climate change can have on green or blue natural spaces, which have been proven to have beneficial impact on mental health.
+Impacts of anthropogenic climate change, such as freshwater pollution or deforestation, degrade these landscapes and reduce public access to them.
+Even when the green and blue spaces are intact, their accessibility is not equal across society, which is an issue of environmental justice and economic inequality.

-Mental health outcomes have been measured in several studies through indicators such as psychiatric hospital admissions, mortality, self-harm and suicide rates.
-Vulnerable populations and life stages include people with pre-existing mental illness, Indigenous peoples, children and adolescents.
+Mental health outcomes have been measured by several different indicators.
+These include increased burden on healthcare systems like psychiatric hospital admissions, alongside increased mortality, self-harm and suicide rates.
+People with pre-existing mental illness, Indigenous peoples, migrants and refugees, and children and adolescents are especially vulnerable.
 The emotional responses to the threat of climate change can include eco-anxiety, ecological grief and eco-anger.
-While unpleasant, such emotions are often not harmful, and can be rational responses to the degradation of the natural world, motivating adaptive action.
+Such emotions can be rational responses to the degradation of the natural world and may lead to adaptive action.

 Assessing the exact mental health effects of climate change is difficult; increases in heat extremes pose risks to mental health which can manifest themselves in increased mental health-related hospital admissions and suicidality.

 Pathways

 Mental health is a state of well-being where an individual can recognize their abilities, handle daily stresses of life, productively work and be able to contribute to their community.

+A 2022 systematic review of 120 studies found that climate change-related events, particularly natural disasters and extreme heat, are consistently associated with increased risks of anxiety, depression, post-traumatic stress disorder (PTSD), and suicide.

 There are three main causal pathways by which climate change impacts mental health: directly, indirectly or via awareness (or "psychosocial").
 In some cases, people may be affected via more than one pathway at once.

 Various studies use different nomenclature to designate the three causal pathways. e.g. some designate the "awareness" pathway using the term "Indirect impact," while grouping "indirect effects" via financial and social disruption under "psychosocial".